Buyer decision process: Stages

 These five stages are a framework to evaluate customers' buying decision process.
 While many consumers pass through these stages in a fixed, linear sequence, some stages such as evaluation of alternatives may occur throughout the purchase decision.
 The time and effort devoted to each stage depend on a number of factors including the perceived risk and the consumer's motivations.
 In the case of an impulse purchase, such as the purchase of a chocolate bar as a personal treat, the consumer may spend minimal time engaged in information search and evaluation and proceed directly to the actual purchase.

-The rise of digital media and social networks are changing the way that consumers search for product information.
+The rise of digital media and social networks is changing the way that consumers search for product information.

 Problem/need-recognition

 Problem/Need-recognition is the first step in the buying decision.
 Without knowing what the customer needs, they will not be enticed to purchase the product.
 The need can be triggered by internal stimuli (e.g. hunger, thirst) or external stimuli (e.g. advertising).
 Maslow held that needs are arranged in a hierarchy.
 According to Maslow's hierarchy, only when a person has fulfilled the needs at a certain stage, can he or she move to the next stage.

-The problem must be the products or services available.
-It's how the problem must be recognized.

 Information search

-The information search stage is the next step that the customers may take after they have recognized the problem or need in order to find out what they feel is the best solution.
-The field of information has come a long way in the last forty years, and has enabled easier and faster information discovery.
-Consumers can rely on print, visual, and/or voice media for getting information.
+The information search stage is the pprocess by which consumers seek information about products or services that may satisfy a recognised need.
+Consumers may obtain information from personal, commercial, public and experiential sources, including recommendations, advertising, product reviews and direct experience.
+The extent of the search can vary depending on factors such as the consumer's level of involvement, perceived risk and familiarity with the product.